 Survey Analysis

-A bottom-up approach is here represented by direct contact with the stakeholders.
+A bottom-up approach is presented here by direct contact with the stakeholders.
 This Chapter will present the results of the questionnaire circulated and the interviews performed.
 Furthermore, a case (project) which serves the Fishery and Marine Sciences Data Analysis Sector is presented.

 Approach and Objectives